Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ## Introduction

-TF-PSA-Crypto, the successor of Mbed TLS 3.x for cryptography, has replaced most `mbedtls_xxx` cryptography APIs to newer `psa_xxx` APIs.
+TF-PSA-Crypto, the successor of Mbed TLS 3.x for cryptography, replaces most `mbedtls_xxx` cryptography APIs with newer `psa_xxx` APIs.
 This guide is intended to help migrate existing applications that used Mbed TLS for cryptography.
 It aims to cover common use cases, but cannot cover all possible scenarios.

 ### Suggested reading